philcro/odin-recipes/README.md

 # odin-recipes
 Recipes Project (First project)

-This is my first main project
+This is my first basic HTML project with the Odon Project

 Everything learnt to this point in regards to HTML I will now put into practice and build A nice recipe website, mainly consisting of the index page (homepage) and a few links to the recipe pages.